 An authentic lager brewed using the finest specialist malt and yeast.
 The key to its delicate clean taste is a cold fermentation and a long, slow maturation which allows the subtle flavours to slowly develop.
 Continental hops add a light floral element and gentle bitterness, helping to create an extremely crisp, refreshing and drinkable character.

-The Devon Scrumpy is a Cloudy Cider.
+The Nell Gwynne is a Fruit Cider Cider.

-The SOMERSET SCRUMPY is a Fruit Cider.
+The Loubi Lou is a Fruit Cider.

-The Pineapple is a Fruit Cider.
+The Farmhouse is a Medium/Sweet Cider.

-The Lucky Severn is a Medium Cider.
+The Gladiator is a Medium Dry Cider.

-The Darkcider is a Medium Cider.
+The Lemon and lime is a FRUITY Cider.

-The Tropical is a Fruit Cider.
+The Vintage is a Medium Dry Cider.

 My personal love for real ale began by accident at a CAMRA beer festival in St Albans.
 The concept of a micropub called Monks Inn was born in February 2018.
 The motivation stems from frustration truth be told.
 The lack of variety of quality cask beer in the established pubco or brewery pubs was the major driving factor.
 There are so many absolutely brilliant and skilled micro breweries around who still brew for love of beer.
 People who are passionate about what they do regardless of the fact that they don’t have umpteen pubs who are tied into them.